dedickinson/community/tutorials/deploy-dependency-track/index.md

 ## Deploy Dependency Track

-This guide provides 2 pathways for deploying Dependency Track:
+This tutorial provides 2 pathways for deploying Dependency Track:

 1. Deploy a quick demonstrator to Cloud Run
-1. Setup a more long-term environment in Google Kubernetes Engine (GKE) and Cloud SQL
-   - _this requires you to have the ability to add subdomains to a domain name under your control_.
+1. Setup a more long-term environment in Google Kubernetes Engine (GKE) and Cloud SQL - _this requires you to have the ability to add subdomains to a domain name under your control_.

 Before taking either pathway we'll prepare the Dependency Track container images for use in Cloud Run or GKE.
 There are two images we need: